DjangoGirls/tutorial/en/python_installation/instructions.md

 <!--endsec-->

-Verify the installation was successful by opening the *Terminal* application and running the `python3` command:
+Verify the installation was successful by opening a command prompt and running the `python3` command:

 {% filename %}command-line{% endfilename %}
 ```